treehouseaustin/team-guidelines/CONTRIBUTING.md

 For this reason it is important that work on a feature or bug branch represent a narrow vertical slice of complete functionality.
 Refactoring neighboring code or fixing bugs should happen on their own branch unless they are directly required for the feature work being performed.

+#### Commit message format

+We follow [Google's Commit Message Guidelines](https://GitHub.com/angular/angular/blob/master/CONTRIBUTING.md#-commit-message-guidelines) to maintain consistent and more readable commit messages that are easier to follow when looking through the project history.

+The scope in the commit header should correspond the feature's Label in the backlog.
+Epic labels should be used primarily with a generic label used for platform features which don't correspond to a particular Epic.

+Work in progress development happening on feature branches do not need to adhere to this commit message format until a pull request is opened and marked as ready for merge.
+While a feature is in progress it is encouraged to commit often with descriptive messages.

 ### Code style

 All server-side Javascript should utilize any available [ECMAScript 2015 (ES6)](https://nodejs.org/en/docs/es6/) features supported by Node that do not require a runtime flag.